Camp (2003 film)

-Camp is a 2003 American musical comedy-drama film, written and directed by Todd Graff, about an upstate New York performing arts summer camp.
-The film is based on Graff's own experiences at a similar camp called Stagedoor Manor, where many scenes of the movie were filmed.
+Camp is a 2003 American musical comedy drama film written and directed by Todd Graff about an upstate New York performing arts summer camp.
+The film is based on Graff's own experiences at a similar camp called Stagedoor Manor, where many scenes of the film were filmed.

+Camp was released in the United States on July 25, 2003, by IFC Films.
+The film received generally positive reviews from critics.

 Plot

 The film centers on the experiences of several teenagers at Camp Ovation, a summer theatre camp.
 Shy Ellen Lucas greets her friend Michael Flores, a gay teenager who was violently beaten by his classmates after showing up to his junior prom in drag.
 Nerdy Fritzi Wagner attempts to befriend icy Jill Simmons, but ends up toting her luggage instead.
 Returning camper Jenna Malloran laments that her parents forced her to have her jaw wired shut in order to lose weight.
 The campers are surprised by the arrival of Vlad Baumann, a handsome new camper who is, as a staff member marvels, "an honest-to-god straight boy."
-The camp enlists a guest counselor for the summer: composer Bert Hanley, whose play "The Children's Crusade" was a one-hit wonder many years earlier.
+The camp enlists a guest counselor for the summer: composer Bert Hanley, whose play The Children's Crusade was a one-hit wonder many years earlier.
 Frustrated with his lack of recent success, he is now a grumpy alcoholic.

 Vlad and Ellen flirt a bit after rehearsal one day.
 Soon afterward, Vlad is seduced by Jill, who later makes cruel cracks at Ellen for her weight and her inexperience with boys.
 Feeling guilty, Vlad comforts Ellen and the two begin to inch toward a relationship.

 After Fritzi is caught washing Jill's underwear, Jill expresses her disgust with Fritzi and kicks her out of the cabin.
 Enraged, Fritzi sabotages Jill's next performance and takes her place mid-song, revealing her previously hidden talent.

 Vlad convinces Michael to invite his parents to his next play.
 When they fail to show, Michael flees the stage mid-performance.
 Vlad reveals to Michael that he has his own hidden problem: Vlad has Obsessive Compulsive Disorder and must take medication to make life bearable.